How to become a pharmacologist

 Professional and industry bodies

-You could join the British Pharmacological Society for professional recognition, training opportunities and to make industry contacts.
+You can join the British Pharmacological Society for professional recognition, training opportunities and to make industry contacts.

 Further information

-You can find out more about becoming a pharmacologist through the British Pharmacological Society and the Association of the British Pharmaceutical Industry.
+You can find out more about a career in pharmacology and working in pharmaceuticals through the British Pharmacological Society and the Association of the British Pharmaceutical Industry.